MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/enable-delegate-access.md

     > [!div class="mx-imgBorder"]
     > ![](media/step4.png)

+> [!IMPORTANT]
-Things to verify before enabling delegate access in App for Outlook
+>Things to verify before enabling delegate access in App for Outlook
-- Verify delegate access is setup correctly in Outlook.
+>- Verify delegate access is setup correctly in Outlook.
-- Delegated user should have sufficient permissions on the delegated mailbox
+>- Delegated user should have sufficient permissions on the delegated mailbox
-- Skype URL is whitelisted
+>- Skype URL is whitelisted
-- Delegated user has the correct Outlook version
+>- Delegated user has the correct Outlook version
-- Organization Settings are configured properly
+>- Organization Settings are configured properly

 For more information on how to use delegate access see, [Use delegate access](dynamics-365-app-outlook-user-s-guide.md#use-delegate-access).